Welcome To Owl

 Writing – there is no writing test however the children will be continually assessed throughout the course of the year in their writing in all subjects in school.

 Please encourage your child to bring a bag to school to take letters and books home in and return them.
 We also ask all children in KS2 to bring in an empty pencil case.
 This pencil case will remain in school all year and will be filled with stationery provided by school.
-If your child does not yet have a pencil case in school, please could you try to source one and have it in school by the end of the week.

 In Year 6, children are allowed to walk home.
 A permission letter must be signed by parents/carers before they are allowed to walk home.